StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/avg.md

 ## Description

-Returns the average value of selected fields.
+Returns the average value of the selected fields.

 Optional field DISTINCT parameters can be used to return the weighted average.